archfz/cypress-duration-metrics/README.md

 #### `Total exec time`

 Time spent between `the plugins require time` and `after:run` dispatch.
-This is the current best approximation of the absolute total duration of the command.
+This is the current best approximation of the absolute total duration of the `cypress run` command.
 But it is not entirely correct, as there is still time that can be spent by cypress before loading in the plugin and after `after:run` on shutdown.

 #### `Test retries`

 Time spent on tests from all specs that failed and retried.
-Time is measured only from the retries and not the last try, which is considered the main execution.
+Time is measured only from the retries and not the first try, which is considered the main execution.

 #### `Total run time`